 Cuyahoga Valley National Park Waterfalls

-If you want to venture further afield from Pittsburgh, you can visit two waterfalls in one trip!
-Two awesome waterfalls, Brandywine Falls and Blue Hen Falls are only two hours away in Cuyahoga Valley National Park.
+If you want to venture further afield from Pittsburgh on a road trip, you can visit three waterfalls in one trip!
+Brandywine Falls, Blue Hen Falls, and Bridal Veil Falls are only two hours away in Cuyahoga Valley National Park.

 Brandywine Falls is the tallest waterfall in Ohio.
 It’s a must visit for any trip to Cuyahoga Valley National Park.
 I’d recommend doing the four-ish mile hike to the falls, as you’ll get an enjoyable tour through the park with the reward of a beautiful waterfall at the end!
-For more tips on visiting, check out my post on Brandywine Falls here.
+For more tips on visiting, check out my guide to visiting Brandywine Falls here.

 Blue Hen Falls is a further hike than Brandywine, but worth the trip!
-The park has just redone this trail and it’s a great hike.
-Check out my guide to visiting Blue Hen Falls here!
+The park has just redone this trail as of 2021 and it’s a great hike.
+It is a more challenging hike than Brandywine at 2.5 miles with approximately 500 feet of elevation gain.

 Tips for Visiting Waterfalls